How to Ensure Calm And Balanced Dog

 Potential side effects from dog anxiety medication include sedation, lethargy, change in appetite, weight changes, runny nose, dry mouth, drowsiness, weakness, sore throat, nausea, and diarrhea.
 Behavioural side effects can include aggression, anxiety, panic attacks, trouble sleeping, paradoxic excitement, irritability, agitation, hostility, restlessness, hyperactivity, or increased depression… ironically some of the problems you are trying to overcome.

-maxxicalm eBook
+free maxxicalm eBook

 maxxicalm comes with an eBook that contains practical dog behaviour advice.
 Following them will increase your chances of getting the situation permanently under control.